binding for the libvips image processing library, API mode

 You need the libvips shared library on your library search path, version 8.2 or later.
-On Linux and macOS, you can install via your package manager; on Windows you can download a pre-compiled binary from the libvips website:
+On Linux and macOS, you can just install via your package manager; on Windows you can download a pre-compiled binary from the libvips website.

 $ pip install --user pyvips

-If pyvips was able to build a binary module on your computer (API mode) you should see:
+If pyvips was able to build and use a binary module on your computer (API mode) you should see:

-$ python try1.py DEBUG:pyvips:Loaded binary module _libvips ....
+$ ./pyv.py DEBUG:pyvips:Loaded binary module _libvips DEBUG:pyvips:Inited libvips

-Otherwise, if the build failed (fallback to ABI mode), you should see:
+If the build failed (fallback to ABI mode), or there was a header or version mismatch, you might see:

-Important: if you end up installing libvips development headers after installing pyvips, you should reinstall pyvips.
+If API mode stops working, you can fix it by reinstalling pyvips.
 You should make sure pip is not reusing a cached wheel, e.g. by using pip install --no-cache-dir pyvips.

 This sample program loads a JPG image, doubles the value of every green pixel, sharpens, and then writes the image back to the filesystem again:

 import pyvips image = pyvips.Image.new_from_file('some-image.jpg', access='sequential') image *= [1, 2, 1] mask = pyvips.Image.new_from_array([[-1, -1, -1], [-1, 16, -1], [-1, -1, -1] ], scale=8) image = image.conv(mask, precision='integer') image.write_to_file('x.jpg')